 How can Bottomline help?

-As an FCA-regulated organisation that is fully accredited to act as a Payment Initiation Service Provider and an Account Information Service Provider.
-As a market-leader in business payment solutions for over 30 years, Bottomline Technologies is able to offer the appropriate technology and industry guidance to banks, third party providers and business wishing to take advantage of the Open Banking initiative.
-Our secure, cloud based platforms enable you to make light work of embracing new regulations, new payment schemes and innovative payment capabilities.
+Bottomline Technologies is an FCA-regulated organisation that is fully accredited to act as a Payment Initiation Service Provider and an Account Information Service Provider.
+As a market-leader in business payment solutions for over 30 years, we are able to offer the appropriate technology and industry guidance to banks, third party providers and business wishing to take advantage of the Open Banking initiative.

 Bottomline Technologies believes that Open Banking is a game-changer.
 The playing field between traditional financial service firms, smaller fintechs and challenger banks will level out.
 Whilst we can expect to see an influx of innovative and competitive products disrupting existing market share, it is more likely that we’ll see competition evolve into collaboration.
 Without doubt, Open Banking is a catalyst for innovation, although there is still much to be done in educating financial decision makers on the risks and opportunities as new payment technologies emerge.
 The initiative is also fertile ground for fraudsters, so we expect that the issue of secure customer authentication needs tightening before both PSD2 and Open Banking can reach its full potential.